8.2 Targeted Final Review by Domain

 Test Your Knowledge

-A patient is 5 days post coronary artery bypass graft and is on sternal precautions.
+A patient is 5 days post coronary artery bypass graft and on sternal precautions.
 Which activity is MOST appropriate for the PTA to include during the session?

 A